-Selecting one of the Add button options affects the Value Type displayed in the Add Value window.
+Figure 13: Add...
+Button Options Selecting one of the Add button options affects the Value Type displayed in the Add Value window.
 Selecting URL, Email or Administrator will fill in the appropriate Value Type in the Add Value widow.
 Add Blank Value requires the administrator to identify the type for the new value.
+The other options of the Add button, as well as the Sign Values button, relate to signed handle values.
+If you have a need to sign your handle values, please contact your prefix administrator for assistance.
 Note: If you have selected Create Simple URL Handle and entered a URL into the text box, you need only click Create Handle to complete the process and create the handle.
 You will not need to add additional values as explained in the remainder of this section.
-When the handle has been created, a message as shown in Figure 14 will display.
+When the handle has been created, a message as shown in Figure 17 will display.

-Figure 14: Add Handle Value

-For example, selecting Add URL Value will fill in the Value Type with URL.
+Figure 14: Add Handle Value For example, selecting Add URL Value will fill in the Value Type with URL.
 (Selecting Add Blank Value will leave the Value Type blank so that the appropriate type can be selected from the pick list under the down arrow, shown in Figure 14 above.)
 The URL is added in the text window, in place of the example URL shown.
 Clicking Show Details will display additional data about the new value being added (see Figure 15).
 It is only necessary to use Show Details when changes to the default settings are required.
 The default set of permissions is the recommended practice for most handles. ("Writable by Everyone" permission is not recommended.)
 Should it be necessary to change the Index value or TTL (Time To Live) values that affect caching, use this window to change the settings.

-TTL stands for "Time to Live" which indicates that maximum number of seconds a handle value can be cached before a handle client must clear the value and retrieve it again from the Handle System.
+TTL stands for "Time to Live" which indicates that maximum number of seconds a handle value can be cached before a handle client must clear the value and retrieve it again from a handle server.
 Setting the TTL to a low value forces handle clients to retrieve the handle more often, so low values are more appropriate for handles that change frequently.
 The TTL Type provides a choice between "relative" and "absolute".
 If the TTL Type is "relative" then the TTL value will indicate the number of seconds since being retrieved that the handle value is valid.
 If the TTL Type is "absolute" then the TTL value indicates the number of seconds after Jan 1st, 1970 12:00 am GMT that the handle value is valid.
 The absolute TTL Type is useful for handle values that expire or will be updated at a specific date and time.

-The default TTL Type is "relative" and the default TTL is 86400 which means that the handle value can be cached for only 24 hours before it being re-retrieved.
+Figure 15: Show Details Window for "Add Handle Value" The default TTL Type is "relative" and the default TTL is 86400, which means that the handle value can be cached for only 24 hours before it being re-retrieved.
 There are very few situations in which the default settings are not appropriate.
+The Add Handle Values window for an Administrator Value will display all of the administrator permissions possible for that admin value (see Figure 16).
+These should be edited with care and only when necessary.